 The process runs automatically, consistently, and at a scale no human review team could sustain manually.

-What a Sponsor Tracker Actually Measures
+What a Sponsor Tracker Measures

 The scope varies by platform, but comprehensive sponsor tracking should cover: